-OnePlus 7T is now confirmed, after the company officially announced the new phone during a special event in New Delhi on 26 September.
-It looks to be a huge upgrade over OnePlus 7, and in this article we'll explain exactly what's new, as well as the OnePlus 7T release date and pricing information.
+OnePlus 7T is now available to buy, following its announcement at a New Delhi event on 26 September.
+It looks to be a huge upgrade over OnePlus 7, and in this article we'll explain exactly what's new.

 What's new in OnePlus 7T?

 - Larger 6.55in Fluid AMOLED display with taller 20:9 aspect ratio, HDR10 and 90Hz refresh rate

 - 30% smaller waterdrop notch

 - A third camera lens at the back, now 48Mp + 16Mp + 12Mp